kondziu/tester/README.md

 A vocab testing program and teacher aid for computer assisted language learning classes.
-Based on a DOS program by Marek Siek, originally written in 2005 in Delphi, and re-written in Java 1.4 around 2007.
-Undergoing modernization.
+Based on a DOS program by Marek Siek, originally written in 2005 in Delphi, and re-written in Java 1.4 in November 2006.
+Currently it is undergoing modernization.

 ## Install Tester